NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 (e.g., '2019-08-03-12:00:00')

 **output_dir**: This is optional.
 This is the directory where the plots are saved.
 If not specified plots stored in code directory.
+Shell variables prefixed with the $ symbol, such as $HOME, will be expanded.

 **debug:** This is an option to print out plots and more options for trouble shooting.
 If you want plots to print in jupyter notebooks select this to True.